 What is an insect?
 A spider?
 What are their adaptations?
 Why do insects undergo metamorphosis anyways?
 Those are just some of the questions that we explore in this class.
-Whether it be with our insect display cases or specimens found in the forest, students get an up close and personal experience with these exciting creatures.
-After identifying and discussing insect body parts (exoskeleton, antennas, wings ect.) students move to catching insects out in the forest; we look under logs, rocks, in the leaves and up in the trees!
+Whether it be with our insect display cases or specimens found in the forest, students get an up-close and personal experience with these exciting creatures.
+After identifying and discussing insect body parts (exoskeleton, antennas, wings etc.) students move to catch insects out in the forest; we look under logs, rocks, in the leaves, and up in the trees!

 After a hike to one of our many natural fossil beds on camp, students are led in a discussion about fossils.
 Focusing on life from the Cretaceous Era, we go over how fossils are made, and the different types.
 Then the students are handed field guides and are given the opportunity to hunt for fossils!
 Their journal page has a place for them to record data from the fossils that they find, such as sketches, measurements, types, and the identification of several fossils.
 (This class pairs well with the Hike to the Monkey Bridge, as there is a great fossil site out there.)

 How are reptiles and amphibians different?
 How are they the same?
 These are some of the questions that we explore in this class.
 We focus on concepts such as adaptations generally and how they apply to Herps.
 Other concepts include; their roles in the food web, ecto and endothermic ("Cold" and "Warm" blooded) and a comparison to mammals.
 After instruction on proper methods of collection (students are to leave all snakes for an instructor to assess), students head out to find their own specimen.
-We provide a ID guides, a long stick to move rocks and logs at a distance and collection containers.
-In the spring and fall we find: frogs, toads, lizards and earth snakes.
-The best time for this class is in the non winter months.
+We provide an ID guide, a long stick to move rocks and logs at a distance, and collection containers.
+In the spring and fall, we find frogs, toads, lizards, and earth snakes.
+The best time for this class is in the nonwinter months.
 However, we do have two captive reptiles, a ball python and a bearded dragon, that we can show students should your group decide to learn about Herps in the winter.

 The Ins and Outs of Trees